|

 - ADALINE:

-English variant of French Adeline, meaning "noble."
+English variant spelling of French Adeline, meaning "little

 - ADALLINA:

-English variant form of Italian Adelina, meaning
+English variant spelling of Italian Adelina, meaning

 "noble."

-- ADAMINA: English
+- ADAMINA: Scottish

-feminine form of
+feminine form of Hebrew Adam, meaning

 English Adelaide,